Sucre Department: Pre-Columbian

 Before the Spanish Conquest, the land comprising the department of Sucre was mainly inhabited by two groups of indigenous people — the Zenú and the Turbacos.
 The Zenú language was perhaps part of the Chibchan language family by the Arhuacos branch.
 The Turbaco people were part of the Cariban language family and they controlled the area adjacent to the Gulf of Morrosquillo.
 The Zenú people — by the Finzenú and Panzenú branches — controlled the rest of the territory, which used to be part of a bigger territory along the current department of Córdoba and parts of Bolívar and Antioquia sometimes known as Zenú kingdom or Zenú nation.

-The area adjacent to the coast was inhabited by the Turbaco people and it was the border lands of the Carib's territories in the Cariibean Coast of Colombia.
-This specific part of the Carib's included the coasts of the present day departments of Magdalena, Atlántico and Bolívar.
+The area adjacent to the coast was inhabited by the Turbaco people, and it was the border lands of the Caribs' territories in the Caribbean Coast of Colombia.
+This specific part of the Caribbean included the coasts of the present-day departments of Magdalena, Atlántico, and Bolívar.

 The Zenú engineers were able to develop a complicated hydraulic infrastructure in the basin of the San Jorge river — they also worked in the basin of the Sinú river in lands of the Córdoba Department — involving flood control works as well as drainage and irrigation systems.